 Homelea Hug is an extreme yarn that is fully grown and made in Australia from 22 micron merino wool.

 The fibre in Homelea Hug is grown in South Eastern Australia.
-The raw wool fibre is scoured in Victoria before being transported to Nundle for processing on vintage equipment.
+The raw wool fibre is scoured in Victoria before being spun and dyed in New South Wales.

 I love that the fibre in Homelea Hug is fully grown and processed in Australia.
 I think this adds to the “soulfulness” and amazing feel of it.
 It has an energy of love that comes from being made locally.

 Homelea Hug is a felted yarn which gives the soft yarn durability and limits the amount it pills and fluffs.
 It also means that it’s possible to felt the yarn joins.

 The size and felted texture of Homelea Hug gives it awesome definition – even the most basic stitches look fascinating made with it.

 Homelea Bliss comes in 12 colours – grey, dusky rose (pink), donkey (soft brown), mushroom (purple), celery (light green), olive (dark green), mustard yellow, steele blue, navy blue, natural (undyed), oatmeal and black.